bryan-gilbert/bryangilbertsoftware/README.md

 ## Project: Custom case management system
 - Organization: Carmanah Technologies
-- 2014 – 2018
+- 2012 to 2018

-> WIP
 - Objective: Implement a new case management system, in Salesforce, to reduce the work load and increase the quality of service delivered by the technical support staff.
-Enable staffing levels to be reduced from ten to three people while allowing for nearly twice the amount of business.

 - Position Outcomes:
+    - Enable staffing levels to be reduced from ten to three people while allowing for nearly twice the amount of business.
-    - requirements gathering, design and architect solutions
+    - Requirements gathering, design and architect solutions
-    - develop web interfaces using Lightening component frameworks and VisualForce pages
+    - Develop web interfaces using Salesforce Lightening component frameworks and VisualForce pages
-    - develop back-end services with APEX (a Java like language)
+    - Develop back-end services with APEX (a Java like language)
     - Salesforce cloud computing software as a service (Saas) development
-    - data migrations, extractions, purges,
+    - Data migrations, extractions, purges,
-- Technical skills: Salesforce, JavaScript, Lightening Force, APEX (Apex is a strongly typed, object-oriented programming language), Salesforce Object Query Language (SOQL)
+- Technical skills: Salesforce (certified Salesforce Administrator), JavaScript, Lightening Force, APEX (Apex is a strongly typed, object-oriented programming language), Salesforce Object Query Language (SOQL)
 - Reference available on request

 ## Project: Solar product configure to order (CTO) for integration with Salesforce CRM and Oracle EBS Configurator.
 - Organization: Carmanah Technologies
-- 2009 – 2014
+- 2009 to 2013

-> WIP
 - Position Outcomes:
-- Senior Software Developer (certified Salesforce Administrator)
-1. The major ERP initiative came in on time and on budget.
-The simulator were critical components to enable selling solar powered products.
-1. Technical architect and developer of custom configure to order (CTO), solar product simulation (Dharma) and Salesforce CRM as integral components of a larger corporate transition to Oracle EBS with iStore, Configurator.
+    - Technical architect and developer of custom configure to order (CTO), solar product simulation and Salesforce CRM as integral components of a larger corporate transition to Oracle EBS with iStore, Configurator.
+    - The ERP initiative came in on time and on budget.
+The simulator was a critical components to enable selling solar powered product
+    - Working closely with all levels of the organization Bryan designed and built software applications that made it easy for end customers to purchase and use solar products.
+Unlike most products, solar products are location and configuration dependent.
+To remove any barriers the buyer might have to purchase these products it is necessary to provide easy to use selection tools that are based on sophisticated solar product simulation and web services
+    - Built a configure to order (CTO) product validation engine and technical specification generator which produced detailed project specification documents based on custom product configurations.
+    - Mentored several coop students.
+    - Strong emphasis on incremental delivery of value.
 - Technical skills: Java, Eclipse, SWT, HTML5, JavaScript, jQuery, CSS, JSON, PHP, RESTful APIs, Git, Hg, Debian, Apache, Tomcat, OSGi, Drupal, WordPress, PHP, Salesforce, APEX, B2B, CRM, ERP, CTO, Oracle, SQL, ETL, Mobile responsive design,

-Working closely with all levels of the organization Bryan designed and built various software tools that made it easy for end customers to purchase and use solar products.
-Unlike most products, solar products are location and configuration dependent.
-To remove any barriers the buyer might have to purchase these products it is necessary to provide easy to use selection tools that are based on sophisticated solar product simulation and web services.

-Strong emphasis on incremental delivery of value.

 ## Project: Global satellite monitoring system for marine solar powered lanterns.

-> WIP
+- Organization: Carmanah Technologies
+- 2013 to 2014
 - Position Outcomes:
     - Designed and developed a global satellite monitoring system including micro web services, as well as, front end web application with user access management services.
-Built a configure to order (CTO) product validation engine and technical specification generator which produced detailed project specification documents based on custom product configurations.
-Bryan also mentored several coop students.
 - Technical skills: Java, Eclipse, SWT, HTML5, JavaScript, jQuery, CSS, JSON, PHP, RESTful APIs, Git, Hg, Debian, Apache, Tomcat, OSGi, Drupal, WordPress, PHP, Salesforce, APEX, B2B, CRM, ERP, CTO, Oracle, SQL, ETL, Mobile responsive design,

 ## Project: WYSIWYG XForms Designer